LLNL/merlin/docs/source/modules/installation/installation.rst

 .. literalinclude:: ./app_docker_redis.yaml
    :language: yaml

+.. _Verifying installation:

 Checking/Verifying installation
 -------------------------------

 The ``merlin info`` command will check that the configuration file is installed correctly, display the server configuration strings, and check server access.
 This command works for both the pip and docker installed merlin.

 .. code-block:: bash